datapointchris/markdown-toc.nvim/README.md

 Subcommands do not have to be typed in full so long as they are not ambiguous.
 These shortcuts are shown in `[square brackets]` below.

-- `:[range]Mtoc[!]`
+- `:Mtoc`

-  If range not provided, update ToC if fences are found.
-If not, insert ToC at cursor position.

-  If range provided, replace the range with newly generated ToC.
-If fences are enabled and bang provided, also inserts fences.
+  Update all fenced ToCs in the current buffer.
+If no fenced ToCs are present, this is a no-op.
+Use `:Mtoc insert` to insert a ToC.

 - `:Mtoc i[nsert]`